 7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 Want to start growing fresh microgreens at home without the mess of soil?
-The 7x14 On The Grow Microgreen Tray Kit has become our most popular grow tray system for home growers—and for good reason.
+The 7x14 On The Grow Microgreen Tray Kit has become our most popular grow tray system for home growers, and for good reason.
 This compact, all-in-one kit makes growing nutrient-dense microgreens simple and reliable, whether you're brand new to growing or looking for a better system.

 In this comprehensive guide, we'll walk you through everything you need to know about using the 7x14 tray kit, from unboxing to harvest.
 By the end, you'll understand why thousands of home growers have made this their go-to microgreens setup.
+If you're brand new to growing, you may also want to start with our Beginner's Guide to Growing Microgreens or grab our Beginner's Guide PDF.

 Watch our complete video tutorial below, then follow along with the detailed written instructions: